RobDWaller/robdwaller.github.io/_posts/2020-03-26-code-maintainability-test.md

 ### Code Complexity

-Code with low complexity is easier to read and understand, easier to test, easier to find bugs, and easier to extend.
+Code with low complexity is easier to read and understand, easier to test, easier to debug, and easier to extend.

 - Do you run [mess detection](https://phpmd.org) tools? **(+1 Point)**
 - Do you have an average [code complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) below 10? **(+1 Point)**